 What we are doing

-The RCP wants the UK to continue to share expertise and information with colleagues in Europe, so that patients benefit from networks based across the continent.
+- What does it mean for collaboration?
+The UK needs to continue to share expertise and information with colleagues in Europe, otherwise patients in the UK will no longer benefit from networks based across the continent.